 Approaching a Sponsor

 All too often, in their eagerness, horse riders can miss the mark when approaching a potential sponsor.
 You must remember a sponsorship agreement is an important business relationship that must provide benefits to both parties.
 It will require your time, commitment and integrity.

 Try to avoid a one-size-fits-all approach when seeking sponsorship.
 Instead, develop a list of ideal sponsors that fit your age, level, discipline and interests.
 Then, in a brief introduction, explain how you will actively support their business.
 The most powerful sponsorship pitches show forethought.

-Attaining a sponsor
+Attaining a Sponsor

 Be prepared for what may happen next.
-In some instances, you may be unsuccessful and, even then, it’s important that you respond courteously to keep opportunities open for the future.
+In some instances, you may be unsuccessful and, even then, it’s important you respond courteously to keep opportunities open for the future.
 If you are successful, you and your sponsor will begin discussions about your sponsorship agreement.

-Sustaining the relationship
+Sustaining the Relationship

 If you are successful in gaining a sponsor, we commend you!
 Now the real fun begins.
-As you continue forward with your new sponsor, it’s your responsibility to maintain a positive and mutually beneficial relationship to show them the true value that you bring to their business.
+As you continue forward with your new sponsor, it’s your responsibility to maintain a positive and mutually beneficial relationship to show them the true value you bring to their business.

 Over the course of your sponsorship agreement, you may like to suggest a quarterly meeting to ensure both parties are gaining benefits from the relationship.
 Remember, your enthusiasm, energy and network are assets for your sponsor, so don’t be shy in suggesting new ideas.